 This flat surface placed into the 3D space is called Billboard in the system.
 How can we manage these Billboards then?

 For every single camera input image, there is a specific Billboard.
-In the Control Board we can select among the processing stages from the raw camera image to the final Billboard object.
+In the Control Board, we can select among the processing stages from the raw camera image to the final Billboard object.
 These stages are represented with their own boxes in a sequence, like this.
-This means that for each camera we use, there is separate row on this work surface.
+This means that for each camera we use, there is a separate row on this work surface.
 We can also look into each processing stage.
-For this purpose we have this box named Monitor 1.
+For this purpose, we have this box named Monitor 1.

 If we click on the Input mode here, we see the raw input image.
-We recognise in an instant, that here we have used a camera with 90 degree rotation.
-The reason for this is, that in the case of this particular billboard method, we need a program commentator who is standing still, and is allowed only to make small steps to the left or right.
-The person will have to remain an upright position the whole time.
-By this 90 degree rotation we can better utilise the available 16:9 screen area format.
+We recognize in an instant, that here we have used a camera with a 90-degree rotation.
+The reason for this is, that in the case of this particular billboard method, we need a program commentator who is standing still and is allowed only to make small steps to the left or right.
+The person will have to remain in an upright position the whole time.
+By this 90 degrees rotation, we can better utilize the available 16:9 screen area format.
 Also, with this rotation technique, we are able to perform a more extensive virtual “zooming in” on the person as a consequence of higher camera resolution.
-Obviously it is not mandatory to use the camera this way, this is only a valid option.
+Obviously, it is not mandatory to use the camera this way, this is only a suggested option.